 Are Shower Filters Worth It?

-If you already have a shower head filter and are questioning whether it’s the most effective solution for your home, know that there are ways to fix your water-quality woes, and the process starts with a water test and consultation.
+If you already have a shower head filter and are questioning whether it’s the most effective solution for your home, know that there are ways to fix your water quality woes, and the process starts with a water test and consultation.
 You can have your water tested once without the filter and once with it — that way, you can directly compare the results.
 You’ll be able to see important information, like:

-Your local Culligan Water® expert can perform these tests for you and help you interpret the results.
-Better yet, they’ll give you advice on which filtration solutions can fill the gaps left by your shower head filter (and whether it’s time to say goodbye to it once and for all).
+Your local Culligan expert can perform these tests for you and help you interpret the results.
+Better yet, they’ll give you advice on which filtration and/or softening solutions can fill the gaps left by your shower head filter (and whether it’s time to say goodbye to it once and for all).

 Whether you’re looking for your first filtration system or want to replace your shower-head filter, there’s good news: You have options.
 Although a shower water filter is a relatively quick DIY solution to your problem, it’s not a comprehensive one — and there are long-term solutions that may provide a more effective, longer-lasting result in your whole home instead of just your shower.